traupach/stormtrack/README.md

 Tim Raupach <timothy.h.raupach@gmail.com>

+Affiliation:
-Until 31.12.2019: Institute of Geography and Oeschger Centre for Climate Change Research, University of Bern, Bern, Switzerland.\
+- Until 31.12.2019: Institute of Geography and Oeschger Centre for Climate Change Research, University of Bern, Bern, Switzerland.\
-Current affiliation: Centre for Climate Change Research, UNSW Sydney, Sydney, Australia.
+- Current affiliation: Centre for Climate Change Research, UNSW Sydney, Sydney, Australia.

 Licenses:
- - This repository is covered by an open source [license](LICENSE), **with the exception of the code under the [utils](utils/) section which is covered by the LROSE BSD license (see `LICENSE.txt` in each subdirectory)**.
+ - This repository is covered by the MIT [license](LICENSE), **with the exception of the modified LROSE code under the [utils](utils/) section which is covered by the LROSE BSD license (see `LICENSE.txt` in each subdirectory)**.
+This code was written/modified by me (Tim Raupach) while I was a postdoc in the Institute of Geography and Oeschger Centre for Climate Change Research, University of Bern, Bern, Switzerland.

 Documentation - setup: